Generic Name: ritonavir (rit OH na vir)

 heart disease or heart rhythm disorder;

-Ritonavir oral solution contains alcohol and should not be used during pregnancy.
+Ritonavir liquid contains alcohol and propylene glycol, and should not be used by pregnant women or premature babies.

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.